COOK ISLANDS FOR LGBT+ VISITORS

 CHANGE THAT TOOK SIX YEARS

-A debate was scheduled for September, 2020 and the Islands faced bad publicity worldwide about its outdated law.
+A debate was scheduled for September, 2020 and the Islands faced bad publicity worldwide about its outdated laws.
 Things were batted back to a committee of MPs while experts in New Zealand also took a look at what was being planned.

 Another general election in Autumn, 2022 meant further delays but there were signs of hope when the Prime Minister, Mark Brown pledged to scrap the law if his party was re-elected.
-It was another six months though before changes to the 1969 Crimes Bill were debated, still with some opposition, and finally approved on April 14 making consensual homosexual activity legal from 1 June, 2023 (Photo: Pride Cook Islands Facebook page)
+It was another six months though before changes to the 1969 Crimes Bill were debated, still with some opposition, and finally approved on April 14, 2023 making consensual homosexual activity legal from 1 June, 2023 (Photo: Pride Cook Islands Facebook page)

-CELEBRATING THE CHANGE
+CELEBRATING THE CHANGE IN 2024

 THE CAMPAIGN FOR CHANGE